HrisJilova/AzureML/CreateEnvBehindVnet/Readme.md

-## How to build and environment when your Azure ML workspace is behind a VNet
+## How to build an environment when your Azure ML workspace is behind a VNet

 1. Create a folder for you docker context called 'DockerContext'
 2. In 'DockerContext' folder create a 'requirements.txt' file that contains your  packages: